What Is G-Sync And Is It Worth It?

 G-Sync makes a world of difference.

-G-Sync is a great solution for screen tearing.
+G-Sync is an outstanding solution for screen tearing.
 Nonetheless, this remarkable solution comes at a cost.

 As stated earlier, NVIDIA requires monitor makers to have a G-Sync certification to verify that G-Sync will work on their monitors.
 As you might have guessed, this isn’t free.
-To compensate for the cost of the G-Sync certification, many monitor manufacturers have increased the prices of their monitors.
+To compensate for the cost of the G-Sync certification, numerous monitor manufacturers have raised the prices of their monitors.

 G-Sync Ultimate

-An additional option for G-Sync, Ultimate brings an elevated cost but also a lot of really cool features.
+An additional option for G-Sync, Ultimate brings a hefty price but also a lot of really excellent features.

 Perhaps the best thing about G-Sync Ultimate is that NVIDIA managed to stuff 1152 backlight zones.
-Because there are so many of these, the IPS panel can produce high dynamic resolution (HDR) images with far superior precision.
+Because there are so many of these, the IPS panel can produce high dynamic resolution (HDR) images with far greater accuracy.

-Something else that makes G-Sync Ultimate stand out is its impressive 1400 nits, which allow those HDR images to be extra crispy and rendered with much better lighting.
+Something else that makes G-Sync Ultimate stand out is its impressive 1400 nits, which allow those HDR images to be extra sharp and rendered with much better illumination.

 G-Sync Compatible